 The term Big Data refers to a massive storage system of a company’s data on an internal or external server.
 Traditionally, these kind of data sets were too complex to be processed, not only because of their volume, but also of their variety and the speed at which data are generated.
 In the past few years, Big Data methods have unlocked the possibilities of mass data storage, processing and consolidation.

-Companies entering Industry 4.0 have access to innovative tools to collect and process high-quality data directly on the field.
+Companies entering industry of the future have access to innovative tools to collect and process high-quality data directly on the field.
 They can, for instance, find their equipment and plan predictive maintenance interventions simply by scanning a QR code on Mobility Work CMMS.
 No more unnecessary time-consuming travel: all information are available on the application.

 The rise of predictive maintenance